Phil Keaggy: 1970s

 In late 1974, Keaggy played guitar on Joe Vitale's debut solo album Roller Coaster Weekend produced by The Albert Brothers.
 The album featured guitarists Joe Walsh and Rick Derringer.
+Keaggy returned to the studio in 1976 with Love Broke Thru, an album which included his version of a song which has become a classic in Christian music: "Your Love Broke Through".
+It was written by Keith Green, Todd Fishkind, and Randy Stonehill; the song later became closely identified with Green, yet it was at Green's insistence that Keaggy's rendition be the first released recording.

-Keaggy returned to the studio in 1976 with Love Broke Thru, an album which included his version of a song that would eventually be considered a classic in Christian Music: "Your Love Broke Through".
-Written by Keith Green, Todd Fishkind and Randy Stonehill, the song would later be closely identified with Green, yet it was at Green's insistence that Keaggy's rendition be the first released recording.
-A longtime fan of C.S.
-Lewis, Keaggy also included an arranged version of the author's poem "As the Ruin Falls".
+A longtime fan of C. S. Lewis, Keaggy also included an arranged version of the author's poem "As the Ruin Falls".
 The seven-minute "Time" is considered by some fans to be the first album-oriented rock extended-length "Free Bird" of contemporary Christian music.
 "Time" featured Keaggy's innovative guitar technique of violin-like swelling, found approximately 3:54 and 5:17 in the song.
-The effect requires picking the string, raising and then lowering the guitar volume knob for each note in a melody.
-Keaggy's album was listed as No. 64 in the 2001 book, CCM Presents: The 100 Greatest Albums in Christian Music.
+The effect requires picking the string, then raising and lowering the guitar volume knob for each note in a melody.
+His album was listed as No. 64 in the 2001 book, CCM Presents: The 100 Greatest Albums in Christian Music.

-During the summer of 1977 Keaggy went on an eighteen-city tour of the western United States with 2nd Chapter of Acts and "a Band called David".
-This tour was captured in the subsequent live triple-album How the West Was One, a collection that featured concert renditions of "What a Day" and "Your Love Broke Through".
-That same year also saw the formation of the Phil Keaggy Band.
-Comprising Keaggy, guitarist Lynn Nichols, keyboardist Phil Madeira, bassist Dan Cunningham and drummer Terry Andersen, the Phil Keaggy Band released their lone album in 1977, Emerging.
-This band was featured as Love Inn Company on an album of songs by Ted Sandquist titled Courts of the King, and as the backing band for Nedra Ross on her Full Circle album.
-The title track would be redone by Keaggy in 1981.
-1977 also marked the release of the Glass Harp compilation album, Song in the Air.
+During the summer of 1977 Keaggy went on an eighteen-city tour of the western United States with 2nd Chapter of Acts and "A Band called David".
+The tour was filmed for the live triple-album How the West Was One, a collection which featured concert renditions of "What a Day" and "Your Love Broke Through".
+In the same year the Phil Keaggy Band was formed.
+Composed of Keaggy, guitarist Lynn Nichols, keyboardist Phil Madeira, bassist Dan Cunningham, and drummer Terry Andersen, the Phil Keaggy Band released their only album in 1977, Emerging.
+The band was featured as Love Inn Company on an album of songs by Ted Sandquist titled Courts of the King, and as the backing band for Nedra Ross on her Full Circle album.
+The title track was re-recorded by Keaggy in 1981.
+Song in the Air., a Glass Harp compilation album was released in 1977.

 In 1978, Keaggy released his first critically acclaimed instrumental album entitled The Master and the Musician.
-It would go on to become the best-selling album of his career.
+It is the best-selling album of his career.
 A 1989 reissue of the album included a new track, "Epilogue: Amazing Grace".

 1980s

-The Keaggy family moved to Leawood, Kansas, in August 1979, and their first daughter, Alicia, was born there in March 1980.
-They left Leawood in 1983 and settled in Costa Mesa, California.
-Their second daughter, Olivia, was born on February 14, 1984 and their son Ian was born on June 16, 1987.
+The Keaggy family moved to Leawood, Kansas in August 1979; their first daughter, Alicia, was born there in March 1980.
+They left Leawood in 1983 and lived in Costa Mesa, California.
+Their second daughter, Olivia, was born on February 14, 1984, and their son Ian was born on June 16, 1987.